reach-sh/reach-lang/docs/src/tut/mkt/index.md

 load: /examples/tuts-mkt-1-starter/index.rsh
 ```

-This code isn't doing anything yet but it is a very important foundation to what we want to build.
+This code isn't doing anything yet but it is a very important foundation to what is to built in this tutorial.
 Most `Reach` project begins with this structure.

 * Line 1 helps `Reach` to decide how to compile or run the DApp.
-Without it, you will get an error from the editor.
+Without it, you will get an error.

 * Line 3 declares a `commonInteract` object.
-This will hold properties that are common to those participating in this transaction `seller` and `buyer`.
+This would hold properties that are common to those participating in this transaction `seller` and `buyer`.

 * Line 5 declares a `sellerInteract` object.
- This will hold all properties accessible by `seller`.
+ This would hold all properties accessible by `seller`.

 * Line 7 declares a `buyerInteract` object.
- This will hold all properties concerning the `buyer`.
+ This would hold all properties concerning the `buyer`.

 * Lines 9 and 19 are the start and end of the main export from the program.
 Only the code within this block is compiled by the compiler.